JELDO1/create-apollo-app/README.md

 The production-ready code will be saved to `packages/server/build/` and `packages/web/build/` directories for server-side and client-side code respectively.

-### Apollo Project Templates
+### JELDO MONEY Project Templates

-Create Apollo App provides you with the default configurations for different kinds of projects.
+Create JELDO MONEY App provides you with the default configurations for different kinds of projects.
 For example, if you need to build only a client-side application, you can select a respective template &ndash; `@web` &ndash; during installation.

 Overall, you can choose one of the six templates: